Felixverleyen/Projectschets/README.txt

     ////////////////////////////////////////////////////////////////////////////////////////////////////////////

-        nbody: datatype that holds the masses, positions, velocities and (id needed) accelarations of all bodies at a specific time.
+        nbody: datatype that holds the masses, positions, velocities and (if needed) accelarations of all bodies at a specific time.
 Only the AB and AM methods need to hold the accelarations.

     ////////////////////////////////////////////////////////////////////////////////////////////////////////////

-        counter: dataype that can be used to count the number of driverfunction evaltuations for the integrater that is used.
+        counter: dataype that can be used to count the number of driverfunction evaluations for the integrater that is used.

             Each time that the accelaration is calculated for a body (calling of function a(), see FUNC_Nbody) the counter will go +1.
-The driver function is an N-dimensional array (N bodies) of 3-Vectors a(i) the counter goes up for every a(i) so we should divide by N to get the correct number of driver- function evaluations (independent of bodies).
+The driver function is an N-dimensional array (N bodies) of 3-Vectors a(i) the counter goes up for every a(i) so we should divide by N to get the correct number of driver- function evaluations (it should be independent of #bodies=N).
 It should also be divided by the amount of time steps to give the average evaluations per unit of simulated time.
 The counter is reset after integration with any of the intagrators.

 loops_nbody.hpp:
     This headerfile is not needed for the operation of our simulations.
-We have included it here for completeness It generates the proper output for when we want to see how the relative energy error evolves with varying time step (for fixed h) and generating output for varying parameters of the adaptive scheme.
+We have included it here for completeness.
+    It generates the proper output for when we want to see how the relative energy error evolves with varying time step (for fixed h) and generating output for varying parameters of the adaptive scheme.
     ////////////////////////////////////////////////////////////////////////////////////////////////////////////